Time to Completion

 Participation in graduation for students in all graduate programs is contingent upon the following:

-- The student must have a minimum of 3.00 cumulative grade point average; all students receiving master’s degrees must have completed a minimum of 30 credit hours; all Ph.D.
-D.M.A. and Ed.D. students must have completed a minimum of 60 credit hours.
+- The student must have a minimum of 3.00 cumulative grade point average; all students receiving master’s degrees must have completed a minimum of 30 credit hours; all Ph.D., D.M.A., and Ed.D. students must have completed a minimum of 60 credit hours.

-- The student (Ph.D.
-D.M.A. and Ed.D. candidates) must be admitted to candidacy one semester prior to graduation.
+- The student (Ph.D., D.M.A., and Ed.D. candidates) must be admitted to candidacy one semester prior to graduation.

 - The student may not have any outstanding debt including, but not limited to, tuition, fines, and fees.
 Tuition for the last semester of study must be paid in full by the beginning of the final semester.

 - The student must complete an electronic thesis or dissertation (ETD) according to the Graduate School’s requirements and submit all paperwork, online surveys, and agreements (if required) by the last day of exams in the semester the student wishes to graduate.
 It is recommended that students begin the ETD process early in the semester by discussing with their advisors a suitable timetable for completing the defense of their thesis or dissertation.
 Students should check the academic calendar for the defense deadline date set for the semester they wish to graduate.
-The Graduate School also encourages students to familiarize themselves with the ETD process here, or contact the Dissertation Editor early in the semester at email@example.com if they have questions regarding any aspect of the ETD process.
+The Graduate School also encourages students to familiarize themselves with the ETD process posted on the Graduate School website, or contact the Dissertation Editor early in the semester at firstname.lastname@example.org if they have questions regarding any aspect of the ETD process.
 (See dissertation section of the Ph.D. description.)